alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 If you are confused with the indexes, just take a short example and substitute.
 Basically i,j,k etc are dummy indices used to illustrate in index notation the vectors.

-I am going to drop the superscirpt $l$ denoting the layer number henceforth and focus on the index notation for the softmax vector $P$ and target vector $Y$
+I am going to drop the superscript $l$ denoting the layer number henceforth and focus on the index notation for the softmax vector $P$ and target vector $Y$

 Repeating from [Derivative of Softmax Activation -Alijah Ahmed]